 Mobile advertising is changing.
 Just this week, Apple is allowing users to block ads for the first time with the release of iOS 9.

-Deferred deep linking is changing mobile advertising, too.
+Deferred deep linking on iOS is changing mobile advertising, too.
 If you’re using deferred deep linking, you’re ahead of the curve.
-Maybe you’ve heard it optimizes user experience, or maybe you haven’t—well, here’s what it is and what it means for you as an app advertiser.
+Maybe you’ve heard it optimizes user experience, or maybe you haven’t — well, here’s what it is and what it means for you as an app advertiser.

 It’s less a trend and more new technology which has now made this feature available.

 First, here’s the traditional way ad networks and publishers make money: